 "The last theft he commissioned hasn't happened yet."

 "That's what we'd learned right before you… Before I left," Peter said.
 He'd hated missing out on questioning Townsend about the details of his latest commission.
 But he had to admit Hughes had a point.
-He was thinking more clearly this morning.
-Last night he was just hoping to get a name from Townsend, but actually catching the thief in the act of delivering stolen goods would be much better.
+Peter was thinking more clearly this morning.
+Last night he was focused on simply getting a name from Townsend, but catching the thief in the act of delivering stolen goods would be even better.

 "It's going down tomorrow, in St. Louis.
 He gave us a name of the person leading the crew, a Roland Villiers.
 Villiers has been on our Chicago office's radar for a while now.
 He hasn't met Townsend.
 Everything was arranged through an intermediary.
-But it seems there was a delay, some issue with forgeries that were supposed to be used in Detroit but got damaged en route, making this the second attempt.
-Townsend was impatient, said if he had to pay the same price for a late delivery he deserved something more.
-There wasn't time to forge more pieces, but when Villiers offered the chance to participate, Townsend agreed.
-He was going to travel to St. Louis Wednesday morning.
+It seems there was a delay, when forgeries that were supposed to be used in Detroit were damaged en route, making this a second attempt.
+Townsend was impatient, said if he had to pay the same price for a late delivery, he deserved something more.
+There wasn't time to forge more pieces, but when Villiers offered the chance to participate in the theft, Townsend agreed.
+He was planning to travel to St. Louis Wednesday morning.
 You're going in his place."

 "They've pulled Villiers in for questioning half a dozen times in the last few years.
-As a result he'd recognize a lot of our agents.
+As a result, he'd recognize a lot of our agents.
 And if Villiers is smart, he's asked the intermediary what Townsend looks like."
 Hughes leaned back in his chair.
 "On paper, it's simple.
-We'll give you all the information we have from Townsend.
-Exactly what he commissioned and what he knows about the plans.
+We'll give you all the information we have from Townsend, including exactly what he commissioned and what he knows about the plans.
 You go to Chicago tonight for further briefing, then meet Villiers and his crew tomorrow.
-We'll have a wire on you.
-You'll be able to identify the members of the crew.
-If we're lucky, we'll get enough details of their plans to show up at the right time to arrest them with either the real or forged artwork in their possession."
+At the very least, you'll be able to identify the members of the crew.
+If we're lucky, we'll get enough details of their plans to arrest them with either the real or forged artwork in their possession."